Mega Man X7 (Switch via X Legacy Collection 2, E10+)

-The return of the rescuable reploids can eat shit, though.
+Oh yeah, the rescuable reploids are back and just as awful as they were in X6.
 I had to reset Flame Hyenard's level something like five times because I kept losing one to a bomb, and when I finally cleared out the first half of the level I repeatedly threw myself into the lava so I could get a game over and bank the ones I'd rescued.
 And good thing, too, cause right after that one got shot by a Met.

 The Maverick fights... aren't great.
 They're way too tanky compared to how much damage they do to you, at least early in the game before you power up with chips and heart tanks.
 And I don't even know which weapons half the bosses are supposed to be weak to, and of the ones I do know the only useful one is the Volt Tornado against Splash Warfly because you can stunlock him with it.
 The rest do so little damage that they frequently run out of energy before the boss dies, and it's often hard to even hit them with it (Snipe Anteator [sic] is up there with Infinity Mijinion for bosses whose alleged weaknesses are almost completely useless against them).
 And if you're playing as Axl, they all get steamrolled by that rifle he gets from Vanishing Gungaroo anyway, so long as you can put up with the constant "I'LL RIP YA TO SHREDS."